na-na-hi/renget/archive/sfbf5.md

 \>the music finally stops and velk lets go of malzeno's hand before giving him an icy kiss
 \>"Well, it's getting late.
 Thanks for inviting me over, I had a lot of fun tonight," she says
 \>"Y-Y-Y-Y-Y-Yes..." he stutters as her cold aura sends a chill down his spine
 \>as velkhana walks away she speaks up again: "You should really do something about that piano.
-It's dangerous to leave it hanging up like that."
+It's dangerous to leave it hanging up like that."%%

 =============================================